iiis-ai/cumulative-reasoning/README.md

 ## Introduction

-Official implementation of BGPT @ ICLR 2024 paper "Cumulative Reasoning with Large Language Models" (https://arxiv.org/abs/2308.04371).
+Official implementation of paper "Cumulative Reasoning with Large Language Models" (https://arxiv.org/abs/2308.04371).

 - **Achieving 98% accuracy for the Game of 24 (+24% compared to Tree-of-Thoughts)!**